Seattle metropolitan area: Military installations

-The Puget Sound region has approximately U.S. Department of Defense personnel, including active duty members of the military and civilian workers at United States Armed Forces bases.
+As of 2023, the Puget Sound region had nearly 105,000 U.S. Department of Defense and Washington National Guard personnel, including active duty, guard and reserve members of the military, and civilian workers at United States Armed Forces bases.
 Major facilities in the area include Joint Base Lewis–McChord in Pierce County, the largest military base on the West Coast with over 25,000 active duty soldiers; Naval Station Everett in Snohomish County; and Naval Air Station Whidbey Island in Island County.
 The Kitsap Peninsula—part of the Seattle CSA—is home to Naval Base Kitsap, which includes the Puget Sound Naval Shipyard in Bremerton and Naval Submarine Base Bangor, site of the third-largest arsenal of nuclear weapons in the world with more than 1,100 warheads for submarines.
+The U.S. Coast Guard is under military command in time of war, and it routinely supports Defense Department missions, including escorting ballistic missile submarines to and from Bangor.
+U.S. Coast Guard Northwest District (formerly District 13) headquarters are on the Seattle waterfront, and it is home to all U.S. icebreakers.
+As of 2025, the base was being expanded to include three new Polar Security Cutters.

 The region also has several major companies that serve as defense contractors for the U.S. military, comprising most of Washington's $6.9 billion awarded in fiscal year 2022.
 The largest contractors in the Seattle area include Boeing, PacMed, and Microsoft.
 The Veterans Health Administration has 110,000 enrolled patients in the Puget Sound region, which includes a large population of retirees.